egeldenhuys/knowledge-base/linux-mint/scan-hdd-bad-blocks.md

 Scan HDD for Bad Blocks
 =======================

+Boot Linux Mint from a LiveUSB before running the following commands

 ## read-write Test (non-destructive)

 Scan HDD for bad blocks and output them to a file: